J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 So what does all this mean?
 Our understanding of these regulations is that all seeds of plants that are ORDINARILY used for human food are not subject to sales tax.
 So SEEDS of all common vegetables, culinary herbs, fruit trees, etc., even if the plant that grows from the seed is perennial (like asparagus or rhubarb), should not be taxed.
 Seeds and growing plants are taxed differently - if you go to a local nursery and buy an ANNUAL food plant (not seed, but a growing plant), like a tomato, this should not be taxed, but if you buy a non-annual food plant, like asparagus or a fruit tree, at a nursery, this would be taxed.
 But SEEDS of non-annual food plants should not be taxed.

-And please don't go giving me that "Hey I'm going to grow these giant sequoias and castor beans and foxglove to chop up the leaves for seasoning, so they are for food and I don't have to pay tax" routine - I've seen it all in the last thirty-some years, and it just won't fly - the Sales Tax auditors at the BOE (Board of Equalization) won't buy it, and neither do I...
+And please don't go giving me that "Hey I'm going to grow these giant sequoias and castor beans and foxglove to chop up the leaves for seasoning, so they are for food and I don't have to pay tax" routine - I've seen it all in the last forty-some years, and it just won't fly - the Sales Tax auditors at the BOE (Board of Equalization) won't buy it, and neither do I...

 Also, San Mateo County is the only special tax district in which we have a physical presence - the requirement for collecting the district tax.
 So remember, only San Mateo County residents pay the extra tax.
 Everyone else pays only 7.25%, even if you have a higher local tax, it doesn't apply, because we do not have a physical store in your district.